Stephen Gaskin: Life

-Gaskin went to prison in 1974 for marijuana possession, because some members of the community had planted several marijuana plants on the nearby "Martin farm" property, against his recommendation.
+Gaskin went to prison in 1974 for marijuana possession, because some members of the community had planted several marijuana plants on the nearby "Martin Farm" property, against his recommendation.
 This was a nearby property where the Caravan first "landed" in Summertown, before purchasing the initial 1200 acres of "the Farm".
 He served one year of a three-year sentence.
 After his release, his voting rights were rescinded.
 He brought a lawsuit challenging the legality of mass retroactive disenfranchisement under the Tennessee Constitution in the case Gaskin v.
 Collins.
 After winning in lower courts, the case went to the Tennessee Supreme Court and in 1981 returned voting rights to more than a quarter of a million convicts.

-In Volume One: Sunday Morning Services on the Farm and earlier talks, Stephen Gaskin produced a substantial body of spiritual teaching.
+In Volume One: Sunday Morning Services on the Farm and earlier talks, Gaskin produced a substantial body of spiritual teaching.
 His ideas are now contained in books and tapes of the Sunday Morning Services which were published by the Book Publishing Company on The Farm.
 They speak of magic, energy and life in community as well as of service to humanity.

 Gaskin was the first recipient of the Right Livelihood Award in 1980 (listed as Plenty International) and was inducted into the Counterculture Hall of Fame in 2004.
 He was awarded the Golden Bolt Award by The Farm Motor Pool (for helping buy a lemon semi), and won the Guru-Off (without even entering), racking up 77 points to Krishnamurti's 73.

 Gaskin continued to work as an international activist, writer and speaker until a few months before his death.
 His topics ranged from humorous advice on all aspects of communal life and farming to modern communications, the counter-culture, spirituality, drug law reform, and social and ecological issues.
 He was a drummer in The Farm Band, an early Jam Band which toured in the 1970s and 1980s.
 His last published works were revised and annotated versions of Monday Night Class and The Caravan.
-He died on July 1, 2014, from natural causes, in his home, surrounded by family.
+He died of natural causes on July 1, 2014.